custom-components/ble_monitor/info.md

      sudo getcap `readlink -f \`which python3\``
      ```

-*In some situations, the Home Assistant may be launched by an interpreter that the python3 alias does not point to.
+*In some situations, Home Assistant may be launched by an interpreter that the python3 alias does not point to.
 For example, if you have both version 3.7 and 3.8 installed.
-In this case, carefully check the interpreter version in the getcap command output, you may need to specify full path to binary, for example:*
+In this case, carefully check the interpreter version in the getcap command output, you may need to specify the full path to the binary, for example:*

 ```
 sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/bin/python3.7`
 ```

 - Stop and start Home Assistant.
-Make sure you first stop homeassistant and then start homeassistant again.
+Make sure you first stop Home Assistant and then start Home Assistant again.
 Restarting Home Assistant is not enough, as the python process does not exit upon restart.

 **2. Install the custom component:**